About OVVO Labs

 Non-Linear Statistics

-The R-package has grown as I’ve learned more associations these underlying partial moment representations and techniques can be applied to.
-One particular insight is the ability of the non-linear regression to provide comparable results to many current machine learning methods!
+With the ease of further experimentation that the R package brought, we were able to produce several papers on nonlinear regression and the partial-derivative insights the method generated.
+The package has continued to grow as I have found more associations and more techniques to which these underlying partial moment representations can be applied.
+One particular insight is the ability of the nonlinear regression to provide comparable results to many current machine learning methods.

 OVVO Labs